 Sight impaired can mean a reduced field of vision or problems focusing on near or far objects or sight loss due to a dysfunction that obstructs vision like cataracts.
 Design considerations aside, the ideal remedy for this is a large font on a high contrast background.
 It’s the obvious answer but not always possible, if you’re designing for a client your brief might not allow for something so plain but if you work on the basis that bolder is better then you are at least helping some people.

 Outlines to lettering can also help in certain situations and since a primary goal of labelling is to catch the eye of everybody, this approach can only be a good thing.

 Braille is the series of small lumps that can be felt in specific patterns to denote a series of letters that most people are familiar with.
 Each character is represented as a pattern in a matrix of 3 rows of 2 columns and can be incorporated into labels, embossed into moulded bottles or have their own sticker.

-This isn’t something that needs a whole lot of consideration; get as much information as you can into the space you have available.
-The alphabet is below, choose what you need to say and incorporate it into your label or bottle design.
+Braille labels aren’t something that needs a whole lot of consideration; get as much information as you can into the space you have available.
+The braille alphabet is below, choose what you need to say and incorporate it into your label or bottle design.

 The majority of colour blind people don’t see in black, white and shades of grey, they see colours but often have difficulty differentiating between some of them.
 Red-green colourblindness is the most common, there are different types but the most common is Deuteranopia and the effects of this are seen below.

-Normal view on the left and how a red/green colour blind person would see it.
+Normal view on the left and how a red/green colour blind person would see our custom stickers.

 Some colour blind people are unaware and discover it when preparing for or during a coincidental test for things like a maritime examination or on entrance to the military.
 A black border is a common solution to many problems to do with sight impairment so is always worth doing in all cases if it doesn’t reduce the effectiveness of the design too much.